Vivian Fry

 Welcome to First Grade!

-I am so excited for this school year!
-This is my eighth year teaching at McKeel Academy Central.
+This is my ninth year teaching at McKeel Academy Central.
 I graduated from Southeastern University with a bachelor's degree in Elementary Education.
 I am certified in elementary education, and I am reading, civics, and ESOL endorsed.

 I love traveling, shopping, and spending time with my family and friends.
 I also have a passion for learning and teaching.
 This year, my goal is to enrich your child with engaging and differentiated learning experiences to meet their needs and help them reach their full potential.
 I hope to instill a love of learning in your child, and I look forward to working together this year!